-Figure 7: Sha Tin Park The open spaces in Ma On Shan are designed to link the Ma On Shan Country Park to the shoreline of Tide Cove/Tolo Harbour.
-Ma On Shan Park at the waterfront to the west of Wu Kai Sha has been developed as a town park.
-A waterfront promenade running from Tai Shui Hang in the south up to Ma On Shan Park in the north has been completed.
-To foster the "green finger" concept adopted in the overall planning of Ma On Shan, three strips of open space running in an east-west direction are developed.
-They are located to the south and north of Heng On Estate and to the north of Yiu On Estate.
+Figure 9: Sha Tin Park The open spaces in Ma On Shan are designed to link the Ma On Shan Country Park to the shoreline of Tide Cove/Tolo Harbour.
+Ma On Shan Park at the waterfront to the west of Wu Kai Sha has been developed into a town park.
+A waterfront promenade running from Tai Shui Hang in the south up to Ma On Shan Park in the north has been opened for public enjoyment.
+To foster the "green finger" concept adopted in the overall planning of Ma On Shan, four strips of open spaces running in an east-west direction are developed, including Hang Fai Street Park, Hang Hong Street Garden and Ma On Shan Recreation Ground located to the south and north of Heng On Estate, On Luk Street Park to the north of Yiu On Estate, and Ma On Shan Sai Sha Road Garden to the north of Chung On Estate.
 They also serve as green visual corridors separating the high density developments.
-Facilities for recreational use have also been planned and provided, many of which are located along the Shing Mun River, for example, the Sha Tin Sports Ground.
-Wu Kai Sha Youth Village (Figure 8) is one of the famous recreational areas in Ma On Shan.
+Facilities for recreational use have also been planned and provided, many of which are located along Shing Mun River, for example, Sha Tin Sports Ground.
+Wu Kai Sha Youth Village (Figure 10) is one of the famous recreational areas in Ma On Shan.
 Swimming pool complexes, tennis courts, squash courts and indoor recreation centres are provided at various locations in the New Town to serve the population of their local catchments.
 In addition to the major open spaces and recreational facilities, it is the planning intention to provide adequate local open spaces and recreational facilities within public housing estates and large-scale private residential developments.

-Figure 8: Wu Kai Sha Youth Village Town Centres The area in the vicinity of the Sha Tin Station of the East Rail Line of the Mass Transit Railway has been selected for the development of the town centre for Sha Tin as a natural extension of the old market town.
+Figure 10: Wu Kai Sha Youth Village Town Centres The area in the vicinity of the Mass Transit Railway Sha Tin Station of the East Rail Line has been selected for the development of the town centre for Sha Tin (Figure 11) as a natural extension of the old market town.
 It also provides the New Town with a concentration of shopping facilities and a major public transport interchange.
 The cultural complex, which is linked with the Sha Tin Station by commercial development, is the principal focus of the town centre of Sha Tin providing comprehensive facilities including a public library and a town hall.
 As the cultural complex is located within the low-rise civic spine, it is visually dominant from the surrounding pedestrian areas.
 Sha Tin Law Courts are located beside the cultural complex.
-The Sha Tin Park, situated between the cultural complex and the Shing Mun River, complements the development in the town centre.
-It is the focus of the open space theme along the Shing Mun River.
-Shops, offices, cinemas and other commercial and recreational facilities can also be found within the town centre (Figure 9).
+The Sha Tin Park, situated between the cultural complex and Shing Mun River, complements the development in the town centre.
+It is the focus of the open space theme along Shing Mun River.
+Shops, offices, cinemas and other commercial and recreational facilities can also be found within the town centre.

-Figure 9: Sha Tin Town Centre The town centre in Ma On Shan area has been selected on the basis of its prominent look-out onto the Tolo Harbour and its convenient location from other parts of the New Town.
+Figure 11: Sha Tin Town Centre The town centre in Ma On Shan area (Figure 12) has been selected on the basis of its prominent look-out onto the Tolo Harbour and its convenient location from other parts of the New Town.
 It includes a commercial core which is surrounded by a middle ring of residential development and an outer ring of government or community uses.
-The outer ring articulates the Town Park and Tolo Harbour promenade that completely encircle the town centre (Figure 10).
+The outer ring articulates the Town Park and Tolo Harbour promenade that completely encircle the town centre.

-Figure 10: Ma On Shan Town Centre
+Figure 12: Ma On Shan Town Centre